A4 Architecture Blog

 Newport is a treasure trove of important architecture, from the time of the earliest European settlement of North America to the present day.
 This vast and irreplaceable portfolio is managed not just by the city or a single institution, but by a large and varied group...

-Newport Architecture Spotlight: Washington Square – Heart of Newport Civic Life
+Newport Architecture Spotlight: Public Spaces of Newport

 A4 Guide: Suburban Zoning